Introduction To Linguistics

 1.

-Unless a human being has a physical or mental disability, he or she will be
+has a physical or mental disability, he or she will be

-Linguistics deals with human language.
+with human language.
 This includes deaf sign-languages, but

 usually excludes what is often termed BODY-LANGUAGE.
-Human language is just one way in which people communicate with each other,
+Human language is just one way in which people communicate with each other, or gather information about the world around them. |

 Language where it is seen as "sound organized into units of form and function with meaning, contextualized in reality", we have seen how sound, form, function and meaning have been covered in pure linguistics.
 Relates to the applied linguistics fields.